An innovative app created to help adolescents with chronic gastrointestinal disorders identify the food triggers causing their pain.

 5. Example: Please walk us through a specific example of what happens when a person or group gets involved with your project.

 When someone diagnosed with a chronic gastrointestinal disorder uses G.I.
 SPY, they will finally have the help they have been waiting for.
-They are currently suffering from living a life in constant pain, not knowing what food is causing the chronic, intense pain, putting them in a constant state of depression about their disorder.
+They are currently suffering from living a life in constant pain, not knowing what food is causing the chronic, intense pain, putting them in a constant state of depression and anxiety about their disorder.
 G.I.
 SPY will help these suffering adolescents by identifying the trigger causing their pain, and help give the control back to the adolescents.
 By identifying the trigger, these patients will be able to avoid the food causing their pain, and live a healthier life, both psychologically and physically.

 6. The X Factor: What is different about your project compared to other programs or solutions already out there?